Health Protection (Coronavirus, Restrictions) (England) (No. 4) Regulations 2020: Restrictions on gatherings

 Indoor gatherings of two or more people were entirely prohibited unless an exception applied.
 This also applied to gatherings in a private dwelling.

 Most outdoor gatherings of two or more were also prohibited unless an exception applied, but gatherings of two people in a public outdoor place were permitted.
 Children under the age of five and up to two carers for a person with a disability were not counted for this purpose.

 Exceptions to the general prohibition against gatherings

 Linked households

 A household containing exactly one adult (no more) and any number of children could form a permanent link with one other household of any size (such linked households were referred to in government statements as "support bubbles").
 Households which were already linked under earlier regulations could not link with any other household.

 Linked childcare households

 A household with at least one child aged 13 or under could link with another household providing informal childcare.
 In order to link, all adults in both households had to agree.
 Each household was allowed a single linked childcare household only, which could not be changed; multiple links were not permitted.

 Business closures and restrictions

 Enforcement

 Breaches of the regulations were offences and could be prosecuted or dealt with by fixed penalty notices with penalties ranging up to £10,000 for repeated violations.

+Analysis

+In an article originally published on 28 November 2020, cabinet minister Michael Gove, who was involved in introducing the second lockdown, defended the decision as unavoidable and stated that, without it, the National Health Service would have been overwhelmed.

+In a paper of 18 November 2020, the British Medical Association (BMA) criticised the government for having no coherent plan for keeping infection rates down after the end of the first lockdown in June.
+The BMA recommended that before easing the current restrictions, the government should implement an effective testing and contact tracing system, and should set out a national prevention strategy to include reduced social contact, COVID-secure public spaces, consistent mask use, continued encouragement to work from home, enforcement mechanisms, and an NHS contact-tracing app.
+They further argued for an effective vaccination programme, and for a revised tiered system of local lockdowns in case of further infection surges, with tighter restrictions on social mixing and travel.